andrewabest/andrewbestdotcom/content/posts/good-technical-strategy.md

 "Hold on!
 Shouldn't we just be able to get teams to do this alongside their other work?" you may say.
 Possibly.
 But this will still disrupt their work, at the very least prolonging timeframes and extending commitments.

-The two things that will ensure you can execute effectively are alignment - in which everyone agrees on the severity and impact of the Big Problem presented, and endorsement, in which the strategy has appropriate executive or senior leadership buy in, and prioritizing it above other in flight initiatives is endorsed by them explicitly.
+The two things that will ensure you can execute effectively are _alignment_ - in which everyone agrees on the severity and impact of the _Big Problem_ presented, and _endorsement_, in which the strategy has appropriate executive or senior leadership buy-in, and prioritizing it above other in-flight initiatives is endorsed by them explicitly.

 # Bad Strategy

-We've talked about technical strategy involving three main components - a big problem, a set of guiding policies, and specific actions framed by those policies.
+We've talked about technical strategy having three main ingredients - a big problem, a set of guiding policies, and specific actions framed by those policies.

 With these ingredients, we create clarity, provide focus, and deliver impact.

 If you remove any one of the three ingredients, different problems can occur.
 I want to focus on the one that I've seen most often: strategy without execution.

-Strategy without execution means you never deliver impact.
+Strategy without execution means **you never deliver impact**.

 Many strategies simply look like a set of policies that do not clearly align with a specific problem, nor do they define specific actions that will solve those problems.
 They simply define policies that sound well-meaning, but ultimately have little impact on the product or the business.

-Here is an excerpt from a technical strategy I consider a bad strategy.
+Here is an excerpt from a technical strategy I consider to be a bad strategy.
 I'm happy to provide this as I authored it.

 > Pits of success
 >